bmov/allround/README.md

 Python 3, Connexion-based web app.

-The following DBMSs will be supported: MariaDB, PostgreSQL, SQLite
+The following DBMSs will be supported: MySQL >= 8.0, MariaDB, PostgreSQL, SQLite

 # Run